 For those considering to apply to Stanford GSB, or those who are working on their "Why Stanford" essay, I highly recommend spending the time to research and network with current students, alumni, and faculty, and most importantly - to get a feel for why this program is the best fit for you.

 What is Stanford gsb known for?

-Stanford GSB embraces their location in the heart of Silicon Valley.
+Stanford GSB embraces ITS location in the heart of Silicon Valley.

 Stanford GSB has a strong entrepreneurship program and access to resources.

 Stanford GSB is known for its strong entrepreneurship program and access to resources.
 The school offers everything from an Entrepreneurial Thought Leader Series (a series of lectures by successful entrepreneurs) to a dedicated Center for Entrepreneurial Studies.
 Stanford also provides students with an excellent network of alumni entrepreneurs who can help them navigate the startup world, whether they want to start their own company or join one founded by someone else.

 Stanford faculty are outstanding teachers, practitioners, and researchers